 Perhaps this has happened to you: You’ve lived with carpeting, then for one reason or another you live with hardwood or some other type of hard surface flooring that shows up every little bit of dust and dirt.
 You can’t believe it!
 You can sweep or vacuum one day and by the next morning, dust and dirt have returned.

 Of course, you think that some new dirt- and dust-producing thing has mysteriously descended on your living space, but the truth is it’s the same dust and dirt that has always been present only now you can see it.

 I cannot tell you how shocked I was to see what accumulated in such a short time on my new dark wood floors.
-In my mind, I multiplied by 7, 14 and even 21 days.
-Am I the only one who doesn’t vacuum every day of her life?
+In my mind, I multiplied by 7, 14, and even 21 days.
+Am I the only one who doesn’t vacuum the carpet every day of her life?
 Yes, I admit it.
-And just imagining what had accumulated in the carpeting almost made me wretch.
+Visualizing what had accumulated in the carpeting almost made me wretch.
 Seriously.